 - Bluish lips or face

 This list is not all inclusive.
 Please consult your medical provider for any other symptoms that are severe or concerning.

-We are screening all patients, visitors and staff for symptoms, your temperature will be taken with a no-touch thermometer and you will be required to wear a face covering in our facilities.
+We are screening all patients, visitors and staff for symptoms, and you will be required to wear a face covering in our facilities.
 If you do not have a face covering, we will give one to you.